NiklasPfister/adaXT/docs/user_guide/creatingPredictor.md

 ## General overview of the Predictor

 Like other elements in adaXT, it is possible to create a custom [Predictor](../api_docs/Predictor.md).
-First, create a new .pyx file and follow the template:
+You can start by creating a new .pyx file using the following template:

 ```cython
 from adaXT.predictor cimport Predictor